trentlarson/endorser-mobile/README.md

   - As the second and third user, share contact info.
   - As the initial user, allow the second and third user to see them.
   - As the second user, check that they can see the claim details.
   - As the fourth user, check that they can access people in their network who can get to the claim.

   - As the third user, check that they can confirm the first claim.
   - As the fourth user, check that they can see people in their network who can get to the confirmation info.

   - As the third user, check that they cannot see the claim details but can see a link.
   - As the second user, submit confirmation.

   - Create an Offer, show total outstanding, mark as given, see adjustment of totals.

+  - Test visibility of targeted feed (on front page).
+One way is with test data with almost any user who can see the Gives/Offers/Plans for User #2.

 - On an actual device (remember the table-name fiasco!)

   - Android
     - Must use Play Store to release to internal testing (because migrations fiasco wasn't caught when connected directly to the device).
     - To work with different versions, increment versionCode in different clones of the repo (built from scratch), and test in Internal Testing with alternating builds & uploads.

   - iOS
     - TestFlight is recommended (though potentially OK to use Xcode, since it would have caught the migrations fiasco).

   - Install then create or import.
   - Notification permissions: new install messaging, accepted, declined then accepted, turned off in settings then accepted, ensure user knows when off.